wudeni/titanic_python/README.md

 # titanic_python
-titanidata were tranfoered into a numpy and no cleaning data
+titanic_train_data were tranfered into a numpy array.
+And also the data was used as it is with null values etc.